amille90/osticket-ticket-cycle/README.md

 </p>
 <br />
-Step 27: For Help Topic select General Inquiry from the frop down menu.
+Step 27: For Help Topic select General Inquiry from the drop down menu.
 </p>
 <p>
 <img src="https://i.imgur.com/uNTj3j2.png"/>
 </p>
 <p>
-For Help Topic select General Inquiry from the frop down menu.

 </p>
 <br />
 Step 28: For this particular scenerio the accounting department needs an adobe upgrade/broken.
 Put this as the Issue Summary Title.
 And in the text box below just breifly expound a little more on what the issue is.
-Click Create ticket.
+Click Create Ticket.
 </p>
 <p>
 <img src="https://i.imgur.com/tD2z4yv.png"/>